Colds, coughs and fevers in children — what parents need to know

 Most follow a similar arc to adults:

-Fever peaks in the first few days.
-Persistent fever beyond 3–5 days, or fever that returns after settling, should prompt a visit.
+Fever peaks in the first few days of a URTI.
+Persistent fever beyond 3–5 days, or fever that returns after settling, should prompt a visit — these are different signals from a lingering post-viral cough.

 What actually helps a child with a URTI

-• Paracetamol or ibuprofen at age-appropriate doses for fever and discomfort.
-Your doctor or pharmacist will give you the exact mL based on your child’s weight — please don’t use sibling or cousin dosing.
+- Paracetamol or ibuprofen at age-appropriate doses for fever and discomfort.
+Your doctor will give you the exact mL based on your child’s weight — please don’t use sibling or cousin dosing.

-• Saline nasal drops or sprays — safe at any age, often very effective for a blocked nose.
-Can be used before feeds in infants.
+- Saline nasal drops or sprays — safe at any age, often very effective for a blocked nose.
+Can be used generously, before feeds in infants, and as often as needed.

 And perhaps the most underrated intervention: time.